 Auto Collision Repair Graduates work in repair, restoration and customization of modern and classic automobiles.
 The training at MCC is helping to meet the growing demand for qualified technicians who earn high wages as collision technicians.

 Admission to the program is open year-round but new students start in the spring (late January).
 See the MCC catalog for more details about the course requirements, or call the Auto Collision Repair office at 928.758.3926 or toll free at 866.664.2832, ext.
 4415

 How long will it take to complete the Automotive Collision Repair program?

-    The Automotive Collision Repair Technician Program takes 24 months to complete.
-The program will take four semesters with full-time attendance.
-Upon successful completion, technicians will receive an Associate of Applied Sciences degree.
+The Automotive Collision Repair program can be completed in 12 months.
+The program will take 3 semesters (Fall, Spring, and Summer) with full-time attendance.
+Upon successful completion,

 How many students are accepted into the Automotive Collision Repair program each year?